sscardapane/reprodl2021/README.md

 sage_values.plot(group_names)
 ```

-For a complete exaple usage refert to this [notebook](https://github.com/AndMastro/reprodl2021/blob/extra_sage/train_explain.ipynb)
+For a complete example usage, from data processing to model definition, training and explaination, refer to this [notebook](https://github.com/AndMastro/reprodl2021/blob/extra_sage/train_explain.ipynb)